 Dr. Holmes married Beatrice Ella Irene Von Gunten, on the 3rd of March, 1915, in Chatham.
 She was born on the 29th of September, 1888 in Chatham, the eldest of 2 daughters born to Alex Von Guten and the former Ella Isabella “Helen” Paxton.
 Her father was a jeweller.
 Her sister Nora Maud Von Gunten was born on the 23rd of October 1892 and according to the 1911 census, the Von Gunten family resided at 25 Harvey Street in Chatham.

 Dr. and Mrs. Holmes did not have any children.
-According to the 1921 census, Dr. and Mrs. Holmes resided at 296 Wellington Street in Chatham.
+According to the 1921 census, Dr. and Mrs. Holmes resided at 296 Wellington Street West in Chatham.
 Dr. Holmes is listed in the 1941 Shepherds City of Chatham Business Directory.
 His office was located at “Memorial Square”.

 Dr. Holmes was a member of the Chatham Rotary Club and he served as President for a term.
 He enjoyed skating and he was a member of the Thames Skating Club.
 He owned summer home’s at Mitchell’s Bay and at High Banks on Lake Erie, near Cedar Springs.
 Dr. Holmes also enjoyed an extensive car collection.

 Mrs. Holmes died on the 8th of October, 1965.
 She was buried at Maple Leaf Cemetery.
 After the death of Mrs. Holmes, Dr. Holmes married Elsie Tickner, who had been his office nurse.

 Dr. Holmes retired in 1967.
 He died on the 14th of April, 1979.
 He was entombed in the mausoleum at the Maple Leaf Cemetery, in Chatham.
 His wife Elsie survived him.